gcaracuel/dotfiles/README.md

 # Dotfiles + Dependencies

-Requirements will be provisiones using Ansible + dotfiles will be linked to this repository directory.
+Requirements will be provisioned using Ansible + dotfiles will be linked to this repository directory.

 So far Fedora/CentOS  +  MacOS Sierra are supported.
 If a dotfile depends on platform then that single dotfile needs to be moved to platform role and removed from Common role if applies.

-Please note this project depens on https://github.com/gcaracuel/oh-my-zsh that's my fork of oh-my-zsh to support my personal theme modifications, feel free to fork this and change roles/common/tasks/main.yml Oh-My-ZSH task to clone standard GitHub project instead of mine :)
+Please note this project comes with my customized configuration... but you can easily change packages + dotfiles (change with_items statements) and paster your dotfiles copies.

 ### Usage: